Coca-Cola, bowing to pressure, amends employee equity plan

 Coca-Cola said it expected shares authorized under the equity plan to last the full term of 10 years.

+Coca-Cola shares were down 0.3 percent at $42.55 in early afternoon trading on the New York Stock Exchange.

-(Reporting by Devika Krishna Kumar in Bangalore and Anjali Athavaley in New York; Editing by Simon Jennings, Ted Kerr and Andrew Hay)
+(Reporting by Devika Krishna Kumar in Bangalore and Anjali Athavaley in New York; Editing by Simon Jennings and Ted Kerr)